+Methane Gas is extracted in Lake Kivu which contains an enormous amount of methane dissolved in its deep water.
 The Lake Kivu methane gas reserves are estimated at around 55 billion cubic meters with an estimated renewal rate of about 120 million cubic meters every year.

-ii.
-Other industrial gases
+2. Other industrial gases

 All gaseous fluids under high pressure need to be manufactured, stored, transported and distributed in a well-controlled manner, so as to prevent hazards associated with their poor handling.

 Medical gases among other industrial gases (Oxy-acetylene, acetylene, ammonia, carbon dioxide, sulfur dioxide, etc) can be associated with a number of dangers and safety risks if not properly handled according to standards in place.
 Such industrial gases are flammable & explosive and therefore require proper regulatory system.

 RURA mandate is to regulate industrial gases including medical gases to ensure adequate quality of product distributed to consumers and fair competition among gas operators.
 In collaboration with Rwanda Standards Board (RSB), a technical committee on Biomedical Engineering composed by key stakeholders was established in order to facilitate the adoption of relevant standards.
 RURA is currently in the process of establishing a sound regulatory framework that will govern activities in this sub-sectors.
 In addition, regular inspections are conducted to operators’ facilities to check compliance with standards.